infoatgodreams/GoDreams-Repository/Guardians Point of View/GP Nutrition.md

 - Operationalizing hygiene, food safety and sanitization routines
 - Food emergency plans

-## Care Practices around food
+## Integration of care practices around food
-- Mealtimes reimagined for caregivers to help children develop positive attitudes toward food
+- Reimagined mealtimes so that children are supported by caregivers to develop positive attitudes toward food
--
+- Upskilling of staff for
+	- Quick identification of eating disorders, allergies and medical issues
+	- Quick identification of malnourishment, stunting, wasting and underweight.
+- Response guidelines for children identified as bellow age benchmarks

+##